tpott/pub_musings/silentdisco2/README.md

 and open node_server_v1/test_sync_post_process.ipynb.
 In order to read the original mp3, I ran `ffmpeg -i node_server_v1/e_J14fbBluE.mp3 original.wav` once to create a wav file that scipy wavfile could read.

+# Evaluating metrics

+I was very confident that comparing the original.wav with the test.wav that I would be able to visually see a linear plot showing the two wav files progressing together.
+And that there would be two or more lines for every out of sync speaker used in the recording of test.wav.
+But alas, the data was not conclusive.

+I liked clicking Kernel > "Restart Kernel and Run All Cells" to make sure it would be re-runnable.